CUA-CSC-583-Winter-2016/Final-Project/README.md

+if you're reading this, I'm working on more functions right now at this second.
 # Final-Project
 A system that tracks a head with a kinect and renders geometry on a screen with the correct perspective transform relative to the location of the head.